 In short, eBOM is all BOMs created during the design phase of a product.

 mBOM is a BOM that represents how a product is manufactured.
 It contains all part requirements before it enters the assembly and shipped to the customers.

 Therefore, mBOM does not only contain the component of the product itself but also the materials for the packaging, user manual, and other components necessary for proper functionality.
 Whatever that customers find in the box should be listed in the mBOM.

 mBOM accuracy is vital.
 Otherwise, the production process will be slow, incorrect, or unable to be carried out at all.

 Effective Bill of Materials management

 The bigger the company, the more massive the production and the complexity of BOM also increases.
 So now, many manufacturing companies have switched to using manufacturing software.
 You can create, store, and view BOM in one platform in real-time through this software.
 You can view images of each component, BOM version and previous products, set workflows and more.

 Manufacturing software can be integrated with other business operations such as accounting software, purchasing, sales, supply chain, warehouse management system, and others.
 Thus the BOM you create can be helpful efficiently, and your company can collaborate well.

 Now, you have the answer to “What is a bill of materials”.
 Managing and creating BOM manually is time-consuming and tiring because there are a lot of types and components that you should include.
 If there is a problem in the BOM management, the effect will proliferate to the whole company, business partners, even supply chain in wide areas.

 Manufacturing software from HashMicro can improve the operational efficiency of your manufacturing business with flexible and cost-efficient process manufacturing with the best manufacturing software.
-Start implementing Manufacturing Software, such as EQUIP, to manage your production effectively with minimum risks.
+Start implementing Manufacturing Software, such as HashMicro, to manage your production effectively with minimum risks.